 - You are hired by a police force

-Do not accept employment incompatible with your private security duties
+Employment incompatible with your private security duties

 You cannot hold any employment incompatible with the private security activity for which you are licensed.
 For example, any position in a police force is considered incompatible, even if you are not a police officer.